SoftwareAG/c8y-docs/content/terms-and-conditions/service-level-bundle/support-sla.md

 Global Support will classify incidents into three levels of severity according to the following table:

-* **Crisis Incidents**: Customer’s problem has a severe business impact, e.g. production down.
+* **Crisis Incidents**: Customer’s problem has a severe business impact, such as production down.
 Customer is unable to use the Cloud Services, resulting in a major impact on Customer’s operations.
 Work cannot reasonably continue.
 * **Critical Incidents**: Customer’s problem has a significant business impact; however, operations can continue in a restricted fashion.
 The Cloud Services are usable but severely limited.
 There is no acceptable workaround available.
 Customer is experiencing a significant loss of service.
 * **Standard Incidents**: Customer’s problem has some business impact.
 The Cloud Services are usable and cause only minor inconvenience.
 It may be a minor Error, documentation Error, or incorrect operation of the Cloud Services, which does not significantly impede the operation of the Cloud Service.